Rugby union in the United States: Overview

 Rugby union, usually referred to in the U.S. simply as "rugby", is played professionally (Major League Rugby), recreationally and in colleges, though it is not governed by the NCAA (see college rugby).
-An estimated 1.2 million people in the United States play rugby.

 A scrum showing the body positions of the forwards, as well as both scrum-halves and the referee.

 Rugby union participation in the U.S. has grown significantly in recent years, growing by 350% between 2004 and 2011.
 A 2010 survey by the National Sporting Goods Manufacturers Association ranked rugby union as the fastest-growing sport in the U.S.

 Rugby union is the fastest growing college sport and sport in general in the United States.

 Rugby union was first introduced to the United States in the mid nineteenth century and gained popularity throughout the late nineteenth century.
 However, it started to decline from the early 1900s after the formation of American football.
 The U.S. won the gold medal in rugby at the 1920 Olympics and again at the 1924 Olympics, but rugby collapsed in the country after the 1924 Olympics (except in certain hotbeds of rugby such as San Francisco, St. Louis, and New York, which saw continuous competition).
 Rugby union did not re-emerge in the US until its renaissance in the 1960s and 1970s.
 The United States of America Rugby Football Union (now known as USA Rugby) was formed in 1975.

 The United States men's national team, the Eagles, has competed in all but one of the Rugby World Cup tournaments held every four years since 1987.
 The U.S. national team plays home matches every June, including international test matches.
 The United States is a Tier 2 rugby nation, which means that it is not currently competitive at the elite level of the sport, but is one of World Rugby's key development markets.
 The national team competed in the six-nation Americas Rugby Championship until its cancellation in 2020 due to the COVID-19 pandemic.

 USA Rugby fields other national teams.
 The men's national rugby sevens team has been a "core team" that has participated in every tournament since 2008 of the annual World Rugby Sevens Series.
 The women's national team reached the quarterfinals of every Women's Rugby World Cup up to the 2021 edition in New Zealand, and won the inaugural Women's Rugby World Cup in 1991.
 They came 3rd in their group in the 2025 edition in England and failed to progress to the knockout stages.
 The women's national sevens team is one of the core teams in the World Rugby Women's Sevens Series, which has included a tournament in the U.S. since its first season in 2012–13.
 The U.S. tournament is held in Los Angeles in Dignity Health Sports Park.